 Though lesser known compares to other software giants like SAP, Oracle and Microsoft, Infor has gained tremendous popularity by offering deep industry-specific applications and suites, cloud deployment and extremely user-friendly interfaces.

-One of Infor’s top priorities is to create products that have a strong emphasis on the latest technological advances and an intuitive user experience based on the customer’s feedback obtained.
+One of Infor’s top priorities is to create products that have a strong emphasis on the latest technological advances and intuitive user experience based on the customer’s feedback obtained.

 A variety of Infor’s cloud-based applications are created on Infor Operating Service, or Infor OS, platform utilising artificial intelligence to automate business processes, ensure a smooth and efficient integration.
-The platform takes care of both front-end and back-end sides, ensuring a friendly, time-saving experience process for all users.
+The platform takes care of both front-end and back-end sides, providing a friendly, time-saving experience process for all users.

 Previously known as Infor SyteLine, Infor CloudSuite Industrial holds the key to your company success.
 It is a fully integrated end-to-end solution offering deep manufacturing functionality, flexibility, and a lower TCO.

 Connect anyone, from any department within your organisation to the right insights via standardised business processes and easy to use design.
 Your end-users will be more productive as they now have access to relevant, contextual information to the task at hand, a clearer vision about the relationship with the customers as well as the supplier, and better yet, they’ll be able to prioritised the workloads.